japanninja74/OS_aes-cryptocore-driver/README.md

 You can eject the SD and put into the board, you're ready to go!

 ## Authors
+Credits for the preparation of this material go to:

 [Riccardo Carità](https://github.com/Karrick99)

 [Gianluca Corso](https://github.com/gianluc99)